 Political decision intelligence (PDI) is an interdisciplinary field that uses political, social, and economic analysis to understand and improve the decision-making process in government, business, and civil society.

-It helps organizations make better decisions by providing them with a deep understanding of the drivers and constraints of decision-making in their specific political context.
+It helps organizations make better decisions by profoundly understanding the drivers and constraints of decision-making in their political context.

 PDI has roots in security intelligence, gathering and analyzing information to support national security policy decisions.
 However, PDI goes beyond security intelligence to encompass a broader range of decision-relevant topics, such as economic policy, social policy, and domestic politics.